GShoriz/SP25_DS5111_pvq8hv/README.md

 	- git config --global --list

 - This ensures that commits are correctly attributed to you.
-Alternativly, you can create and update the **'setup_git_global_creds.sh'** with your USER and NAME and call it by going to the place of the file and running:
+Alternatively, you can create and update the **`setup_git_global_creds.sh`** with your USER and NAME and call it by going to the place of the file and running:

 	```bash
 	./setup_git_global_creds.sh